tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 It’s bad.
 But why exactly is it bad?
 Let’s delve into it!

-Disclaimer: some screenshots here are from macOS 26.1, most from macOS 26.2, taken from stock Apple apps only that come pre-installed with the system.
+Disclaimer: screenshots are a mix from macOS 26.1 and 26.2, taken   from stock Apple apps only that come pre-installed with the system.
 No system settings were modified.

 # Icons should differentiate